CodingWonders/DISMTools/.github/ISSUE_TEMPLATE/bug.md

 - *When doing something, the program crashes*

+> [!NOTE]
+> In the case of an exception, its details have been copied to your clipboard.
+All you need to do is paste the information.
+>
+> If it hasn't been copied to your clipboard, a local copy has been saved to the following location: `<program directory>\Logs\Errors`

 **How does it happen?**
 Please provide the steps necessary to reproduce this bug: